What Font Does Facebook Use?

 If your goal is matching Facebook's visual tone in design work, Inter, Source Sans 3, or Noto Sans are the closest practical free options.

-There are two different "Facebook fonts"
+There are three different "Facebook fonts"

 Where Type style Best free lookalike